 Galvanic corrosion, also known as bimetallic corrosion or dissimilar metal corrosion, is an electrochemical process that occurs when two different metals are in contact with each other in the presence of an electrolyte, such as saltwater or moisture.

-Present across a variety of sectors, including industrial, marine, and automotive, galvanic corrosion poses a significant risk to the structural integrity and functionality of metal structures, components, and devices.
+Present across many sectors, galvanic corrosion poses a significant risk to the structural integrity and functionality of metal components.
 Where dissimilar metals are in proximity — pipelines, boats, bridges, and electrical connections — the electrolytic environment exacerbates the corrosive process.

 What is Galvanic Corrosion: Key Concepts